brazilianmonk/brazilianmonk.github.io/pages/links.md

 #### [**International Institute of Theravāda**](https://www.theravado.com/)
 <img src="/assets/img/iit.jpg" alt="" style="width: 60%;">

 Monastery/Institute for study.
-The level is quite rigorous (as per 2026) and includes all traditional topics of study such as Pāḷi, Abhidhamma, Suttanta, Vinaya, etc. with regular classes and exams.
-Lessons are given in either English medium or Sinhala medium.
-Additionally, this institute will offer (confirmation pending) academic recognition.
-There are 2 courses: the 6-year long Nissayamuttaka Course and the 2-year long Parisupaṭṭhāpaka Course.
-The Nissayamuttaka covers all requirements for a monk to be independent, and considerably more.
-It is in the process of being recognized as a BA.
-The Parisupaṭṭhāpaka prepares you to be a teacher and is in process of being recognized as an MA.
+The level is quite rigorous (as per 2026) and includes all traditional topics of study such as Pāḷi, Abhidhamma, Suttanta, Vinaya, etc. with 24 45-minute classes and 2 exams a week.
+Lessons are given in either English or Sinhala medium.
+The Institute is planned to also give academic recognition (BA and possibly MA).
+There are 2 courses: the 6-year long Nissayamuttaka Course (BA) and the 2-year long Parisupaṭṭhāpaka Course (MA).
+The first covers all requirements for a monk to be independent, and considerably more.
+The latter prepares monks further and allow them to teach.

 <hr style="width: 40%; margin: 1rem auto; border: 1px solid #AD6100;">

 #### [**Na Uyana Forest Monastery**](https://nauyana.org/)
 <img src="/assets/img/nauyana.png" alt="" style="width: 100%;">

-This is a Theravāda Buddhist Forest Monastery in Sri Lanka.
+This is mainly a meditation center with some optional classes, mainly in Sinhala.
 It's a large area that includes 3 sections with different environments (more to less secluded).
 There is also a nearby monastery for study.
 I recommend Bhante Ariyadassana as guide.

 <hr style="width: 40%; margin: 1rem auto; border: 1px solid #AD6100;">

+#### Diddeniya Rangirikanda Aranya Senasanaya (Ranagirilena Forest Monastery)
+Dewagiriya, Diddeniya – Maiwela Road,
+Melsiripura 60544,
+Kurunegala District

 ### 🇹🇭 Thailand